You love your pool. Its calm, cool waters are a refreshing sight on a hot day, and you can’t wait to dive in!

 - Compromised Unions

-Luckily, you can solve most of these issues with a little elbow grease and a simple DIY fix.
-Fixing a pool may sound intimidating, but don’t worry; we’ll walk you through the process step by step.
+Luckily, you can solve most of these issues with a bit of elbow grease and a simple DIY fix.
+Fixing a pool may sound intimidating, but don’t worry; I’ll walk you through the process step by step.

 How to Get Rid of Air Bubbles in Your Pool

 To get rid of air bubbles in your pool, you’ll need to do some troubleshooting.
 Here we’ll start by looking at the most basic fixes.
 If none of them work, you may need to call in a professional for help with more technical solutions.

 Check the Water Level

 Low water levels in your pool cause the skimmer to suck in air instead of water.
 If the skimmer sucks in air, you’ll see air bubbles burst from the return jets down the line.

 In general, water levels need to be at least halfway up the skimmer.
 If the water in your pool is lower than that, simply adding more water should fix the air bubble problem.

 After checking that the water level is adequate, check the skimmer basket.
 If it’s not seated correctly or damaged or clogged, it can compromise water suction.

 While you’re at it, check the weir.
 The weir is the door that sits on the front of the skimmer.
 Sometimes it gets jammed, which leads to poor water suction.